OrifInformatique/ci_packbase_hmvc/application/modules/user/readme.md

 ### user ###

-Contains the user's basic informations such as id, user_type, username, password (hashed), archive status and creation date.
+Contains the user's basic informations such as id, user_type, username, email address, password (hashed), archive status and creation date.
 The archive status (boolean) is used as a soft delete key.
 An archived user cannot login anymore but his informations are kept in the database.
 The admin interface authorises soft or hard deletions.

 ### user_type ###